Sibanye-Stillwater's gold mega-merger may be too tough a sell for wary shareholders - Miningmx

 One recent investment report on Sibanye-Stillwater’s ambitions questions the business rationale of a gold transaction.

-RMB Morgan Stanley’s Christopher Nicholson examined two likely scenarios under which a three-way merger by Sibanye-Stillwater with Gold Fields and AngloGold Ashanti might be contemplated.
+RMB Morgan Stanley analysts Jared Hoover, Christopher Nicholson, and Brian Morgan examined two likely scenarios under which a three-way merger by Sibanye-Stillwater with Gold Fields and AngloGold Ashanti might be contemplated.
 The first is a merger of equals as demonstrated in the gold industry by Barrick Gold with Randgold in 2019, and Equinox Gold with Leagold Mining Corp in 2020.

-He calculated that about $160m in corporate cost savings from the three-way merger is offset by a material one-off charge in control payments equal to six to 30 months of base pay, benefits and bonuses for executive management.
+They calculated that about $160m of corporate cost savings from the three-way merger is offset by a material one-off charge in control payments equal to six to 30 months of base pay, benefits and bonuses for executive management.

 Operational synergies could be derived in running Gold Fields’ and AngloGold Ashanti’s Ghana mines in a single company, but production from Tarkwa and Obuasi would comprise only 15% of total Sibanye-Stillwater group production, and even less of production when factoring in Sibanye-Stillwater’s platinum group metals (PGMs).

-The average life of mine of the merged operations would not improve whilst from a jurisdictional risk perspective, Nicholson sees shareholders in Gold Fields and AngloGold Ashanti finding life with Sibanye-Stillwater riskier, especially considering how the two companies sought to limit or remove their South African exposure.
+The average life of mine of the merged operations would not improve whilst from a jurisdictional risk perspective, RMB Morgan Stanley sees shareholders in Gold Fields and AngloGold Ashanti finding life with Sibanye-Stillwater riskier, especially considering how the two companies sought to limit or remove their South African exposure.

 From a price:earnings and EV/EBITDA basis perspective, however, AngloGold Ashanti and Gold Fields shares were trading at a premium to Sibanye-Stillwater at the time of the report’s publication on March 26.